mirkoprat/PHP_School/README.md

 # PHP_School
 This project, like the others, is for educational purposes.
 This program, given a file, had to filter by name, surname, class, subject and give the average of the student searched for with the possibility of adding a grade to the archive.

-IMPORTANT: like the ohter projects id you want to running my code, you have to put the inter folder into htdcos
+IMPORTANT: like the ohter projects id you want to running my code, you have to put the inter folder into htdcos if you are using xmapp

 Screenshoot of my program: